-For now, you are mainly the one who “plays with toys with the goal of providing sounds and images that facilitate learning and comfort for your baby.
+By the end of the third month, babies will start to show their personality through facial expressions, vocalizations and gestures.
+At this point, parents should provide sounds and images that facilitate learning and comfort for their baby.
 The types of toys your baby is likely to enjoy playing with at this stage will be those that you can easily see or those that make noise.
-Babies play with toys when they are happy, so make sure they have taken a nap and are well fed.
-According to Rosenberg, they won't start playing favorites with toys until around 5 to 7 months of age, when they start to develop attachments and enter the object's permanence stage, the concept of understanding that if a toy is out of sight, that doesn't mean it's gone forever.
+Babies won't start playing favorites with toys until around 5 to 7 months of age, when they start to develop attachments and enter the object's permanence stage.